joaocarlos/verus/docs/source/index.rst

 =================================

-VERUS (Vulnerability Evaluation for Resilient Urban Systems) is a comprehensive toolkit for urban vulnerability assessment through spatial analysis.
+VERUS (Vulnerability Evaluation for Resilient Urban Systems) is a comprehensive toolkit for urban vulnerability assessment through spatiotemporal analysis.

 .. toctree::
    :maxdepth: 2